ungtb10d/shitty/docs/shittens/custom.rst

-Passing arguments to kittens
+Passing arguments to shittens
 ------------------------------

-You can pass arguments to kittens by defining them in the map directive in :file:`shitty.conf`.
+You can pass arguments to shittens by defining them in the map directive in :file:`shitty.conf`.
 For example::

-    map ctrl+k shitten mykitten.py arg1 arg2
+    map ctrl+k shitten myshitten.py arg1 arg2

 These will be available as the ``args`` parameter in the ``main()`` and ``handle_result()`` functions.
 Note also that the current working directory